"Now I'll be journalese and tell you about the story of The Blue Ox Babes..."

 the pressing of the album.
 I felt terrible.
 I couldn’t stop playing the album and was tired from touring.
 That was the

-of The Blue Ox Babes would have ended at that point but for an unexpected post-script added in 1993 when Kevin Rowland stated
+story of The Blue Ox Babes would have ended at that point but for an unexpected post-script added in 1993 when Kevin Rowland

-'lost album', "Apples And Oranges" will see the light of day on the 18th of May 2009, when it is given the release it so richly
+And Oranges" saw the light of day on the 18th of May 2009, when it was given the release it so richly deserved

-deserves by Cherry Red Records.
-Accompanied by nine additional tracks spanning the various periods of the group's existence and a sumptuous sixteen-page
+by Cherry Red Records.
+Accompanied by nine additional tracks spanning the various periods of the group's existence and

 Blue Ox Babes Discography